scripting/belter/README.md

 #### Verbs

-verbs.js includes string and date verbs from Drummer, these become attached to the Belter language, and the set will grow over time.
+<a href="https://github.com/scripting/Belter/blob/main/verbs.js">verbs.js</a> includes string and date verbs from Drummer, these become attached to the Belter language, and the set will grow over time.
 They are functions that work in both the client and server environment.

 The intention is then to have packages of verbs for each of the environment, for example file system verbs that run in the server environment and DOM verbs for browser-based Belter apps.